Talia-Albert1/CGE_Server/README.md

 <img src=https://user-images.githubusercontent.com/96196923/147994507-21f6f818-14d5-4420-8eb7-36612cfa5d22.png width = "475">

 Furthermore, a copy of the relavent output files will be created as a subdirectory titled "results" (/path/to/dir/output/results/).
-The names of the result files will be samplename-programname-filename.file The following are the relavent output files from each program.
+The names of the result files will be samplename-programname-filename.ext The following are the relavent output files from each program.

 | Program | file1 | file2 |